By: Kristina Bryant, MD, FAAP

 seizures.
 The flu vaccine keeps people out of the hospital—it stops serious illness and deaths from influenza.

 There's no need to wait, even if your child received the previous year's flu vaccine in March or April.
 Children 6 months to 8 years of age should receive two doses if this is the first time they are being vaccinated against influenza, or if they have only received one dose of flu vaccine ever before July 1.
 The doses are given four weeks apart.
+If your child is 8 years old and requires 2 doses of influenza vaccine, they should receive both doses even if they turn 9 years old between dose 1 and dose 2.

 We have a vaccine for flu, unlike many other respiratory viruses that make kids sick.
 Let's protect our children from flu when we can.